Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Equilibrium phases and correlations

 This kinetic relaxation is maximized in the symmetric 2D lattice.
 Consequently, even at small $|U_{AB}/U|$ \footnote{For smaller $|U_{AB}/U|$, the attractive interaction $U_{AB}/J_x \equiv (U_{AB}/U)(U/J_x)$ remains sufficiently large only when $U/J_x$ is large.}, the system can reach a state where all four particles remain in sufficient proximity to be weakly bound, resulting in $E_b < 0$.
-To further elucidate this behavior, let us concentrate on a fixed value of $U/J_x = 20$ in Fig.~\ref{pdiag2d}(a4) and analyze the evolution of inter- and intra-species correlators, relative to a reference site $(i', j') = (3, 3)$, as a function of $U_{AB}/U$; see Figs.~\ref{pdiag2d}(b1)--(b2).
+To further elucidate this behavior, let us concentrate on a fixed value of $U/J_x = 20$ in Fig.~\ref{pdiag2d}(a4) and analyze the evolution of interspecies and intraspecies correlators, relative to a reference site $(i', j') = (3, 3)$, as a function of $U_{AB}/U$; see Figs.~\ref{pdiag2d}(b1) and \ref{pdiag2d}(b2).

-For $ -0.42 \lesssim U_{AB}/U \lesssim -0.16$, where $E_b < 0$, the particles within each \emph{$AB$ pair} are relatively weakly bound.
-In this regime, the particles are distributed over a larger spatial extent, which is reflected by the sharp drop in the on-site inter-species correlator [red curve in Fig.~\ref{pdiag2d}(b1)].
-This spatial delocalization is further confirmed by the relative distance between A-B particles discussed in Appendix~\ref{appendA}.
-Nevertheless, the two delocalized \emph{$AB$ pairs} maintain close proximity within the tetramer phase, as indicated by the local maxima in the intra-species correlators [Fig.~\ref{pdiag2d}(b2)].
+For $ -0.42 \lesssim U_{AB}/U \lesssim -0.16$, where $E_b < 0$, the particles within each $AB$ pair are relatively weakly bound.
+In this regime, the particles are distributed over a larger spatial extent, which is reflected by the sharp drop in the on-site interspecies correlator [red curve in Fig.~\ref{pdiag2d}(b1)].
+This spatial delocalization is further confirmed by the relative distance between $A$ and $B$ particles discussed in Appendix~\ref{appendA}.
+Nevertheless, the two delocalized $AB$ pairs maintain close proximity within the tetramer phase, as indicated by the local maxima in the intraspecies correlators [Fig.~\ref{pdiag2d}(b2)].